maxobaxo/dad-helper-alt/README.md

-# Get to Know Your Baby
-#### Capstone Project for Epicodus, 10.05.17
+# Dad Helper
+#### Baby Tips for Clueless Dads | 07.15.2018
 _**By Max Scher**_

 ## Description
 This web application is designed to help new parents find meaningful ways to engage their child based on age and current developmental phase.
-The app currently utilizes a local run server to call the [Dad Helper API](https://github.com/maxobaxo/dad-helper-api), which hosts a database at mLab.com and was built in conjunction with this app.
+The app works in tandem with the [Dad Helper API](https://github.com/maxobaxo/dad-helper-api), which communicates with a mongoDB database at [mLab.com](https://www.mLab.com).

+_*Current version of this app is deployed via heroku at [Dad-Helper](https://dad-helper.herokuapp.com/)*_

 ## User Stories
 * User can submit the age-range of their baby to receive a list of skills the baby may currently exhibit.